2le/style_guide/ruby-style-guide.md

         # ...
       end

     private

       def private_method
         # ...
       end
     end

-* Use `def self.method` to define singleton methods.
+* Use `def self.method` to define class methods.
 This makes the methods more resistant to refactoring changes.

     ```Ruby